Skip to main content

 3. In partnership with Auxiliary Services and Facilities, CECS provided guidance and oversight for the renovation of the Marano Campus Center Food Court (Laker Landing), creating a modern, inclusive, and welcoming space for the campus community to connect and thrive.
 Updates included diverse seating options, improved acoustics through the installation of carpet and acoustic panels, and an overall redesign to encourage comfort and personal connections.
 Since reopening, the space has become a vibrant hub, with students, faculty, and staff gathering for meals, conversations, and events.
 The transformation has been met with overwhelmingly positive feedback, reinforcing its role as a warm and inviting centerpiece of campus life.

-4. Provided appropriate prayer and reflection spaces on every campus: In collaboration with Facilities and Card Access, Campus Events & Conference Services transformed Wilber 301 into an inclusive prayer and meditation space for all students, faculty, and staff.
+4. Provided appropriate prayer and reflection spaces on every campus: In collaboration with Facilities and Card Access, Campus Events and Conference Services transformed Wilber 301 into an inclusive prayer and meditation space for all students, faculty, and staff.
 Since its opening in January 2025, the room has been accessed over 120 times, highlighting its importance as a quiet, inclusive environment for reflection and wellness.
-During Ramadan, Campus Events & Conference Services partnered with the Muslim Student Association to secure a private, accessible space that met their specific needs.
-Additionally, our team worked with other campus religious groups to help coordinate space and logistics as needed to support their prayer and meditation services throughout the academic year.
+During Ramadan, Campus Events and Conference Services partnered with the Muslim Student Association to secure a private, accessible space that met their specific needs.
+Additionally, the team worked with other campus religious groups to help coordinate space and logistics as needed to support their prayer and meditation services throughout the academic year.

-a.
-Nadrata Abdul-Salam participated in the Presidential Panel for the CSTEP Conference as the co-moderator.
+1. Nadrata Abdul-Salam participated in the Presidential Panel for the CSTEP Conference as the co-moderator.
 She was also a key volunteer for SUNY Oswego’s TEDx.

-b.
-Kaija Hoyt was honored by the Student Engagement and Leadership at the Student Leadership Ceremony for her impactful campus involvement.
+2. Kaija Hoyt was honored by Student Engagement and Leadership at the Student Leadership Ceremony for her impactful campus involvement.
 She also conducted a senior honors thesis on inclusive work environments and participated in a Quest presentation with her research.
 Kaija was also the recipient of the Society of Human Resources Management Award.

-c.
-Sydney Mayer was named in the 2025 ALL IN Campus Democracy Challenge Honor Roll.
+3. Sydney Mayer was named in the 2025 ALL IN Campus Democracy Challenge Honor Roll.

-d.
-Shaheen Chowdhury was the recipient of the John J. O’Dwyer Memorial Scholarship.
+4. Shaheen Chowdhury was the recipient of the John J. O’Dwyer Memorial Scholarship.

-e.
-Jaylen Cameron was highlighted on SUNY Oswego’s student spotlight for his campus involvement.
+5. Jaylen Cameron was highlighted on SUNY Oswego’s student spotlight for his campus involvement.
 He was also nominated for the SUNY Chancellor’s Award for Student Excellence, where he was recognized for his work with diversity, equity, and inclusion and his campus involvement.

 10. Holli Stone served as the Event Director for TEDxSUNY Oswego.
 In her role, she helped students develop valuable skills in event planning, logistics, marketing, public speaking, and team collaboration.
 Through their collaborative work, students learned the importance of networking and partnering with campus divisions and departments to achieve shared goals.
 Students also gained hands-on experience organizing a large-scale event, recognizing the significance of celebration, memorialization, and succession planning.
 By documenting and sharing what they’ve learned, student leaders contribute to continuity, foster mentorship, and help sustain meaningful engagement for future cohorts.